ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 L_{Lower} < \frac{y_{i, q, t}}{x_{i, q, t}} < L_{Upper}
 ```

-Where *x<sub>i, q, t</sub>* is the auxiliary register based selected turnover for contributor *i* and appropriately converted to the same denomination as the principal variable, if necessary.
+Where *x<sub>i, q, t</sub>* is the well correlated auxiliary variable for contributor *i* and appropriately converted to the same denomination as the principal variable, if necessary.

 If the ratio lies within the limits, then a thousand pounds error is detected; else a thousand pounds error has not been identified.